Pilgrims (Plymouth Colony): Decision to leave Holland

 Weston did come with a substantial change, telling the Leiden group that parties in England had obtained a land grant north of the existing Virginia territory to be called New England.
 This was only partially true; the new grant did come to pass, but not until late in 1620 when the Plymouth Council for New England received its charter.
 It was expected that this area could be fished profitably, and it was not under the control of the existing Virginia government.

 A second change was known only to parties in England who did not inform the larger group.
-New investors had been brought into the venture who wanted the terms altered so that, at the end of the seven-year contract, half of the settled land and property would revert to the investors.
+New investors had been brought into the venture who wanted the terms altered so that half of the settled land and property would revert to the investors at the end of the seven-year contract.
 Also, there had been a provision in the original agreement that allowed each settler to have two days per week to work on personal business, but this provision was dropped from the final agreement without the knowledge of the Pilgrims.

 Amid these negotiations, William Brewster found himself involved with religious unrest emerging in Scotland.
 In 1618, King James had promulgated the Five Articles of Perth which were seen in Scotland as an attempt to encroach on their Presbyterian tradition.
 Brewster published several pamphlets that were critical of this law, and they were smuggled into Scotland by April 1619.
 These pamphlets were traced back to Leiden, and the English authorities unsuccessfully attempted to arrest Brewster.
 English ambassador Dudley Carleton became aware of the situation and began pressuring the Dutch government to extradite Brewster, and the Dutch responded by arresting Thomas Brewer the financier in September.
 Brewster's whereabouts remain unknown between then and the colonists' departure, but the Dutch authorities did seize the typesetting materials which he had used to print his pamphlets.
 Meanwhile, Brewer was sent to England for questioning, where he stonewalled government officials until well into 1620.
 He was ultimately convicted in England for his continued religious publication activities and sentenced in 1626 to a 14-year prison term.